adamghill/django-rich-logging/docs/source/index.md

 The important parts are:

 - listen to the `django.server` logger
   - the level must be `INFO` or below get all requests
   - there must be a handler which uses `django_rich_logging.logging.DjangoRequestHandler`
+- `django.request` should be set to `CRITICAL` otherwise you will see 4xx and 5xx status codes getting logged twice

 ## More information about Django logging